Wahesh/GlobalAzureBootcamp-2019/Lab2/README.md

 * You can define the dependencies between resources so they're deployed in the correct order.
 * You can see your template as a documentation of your infrastructure.  ( [Infrastructure as a code](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-infrastructure-as-code?WT.mc_id=globalazure-github-frbouche) )

-ARM template are pretty simple.
+ARM templates are pretty simple.
 They are just json files that describe the infrastructure of your project.
 You define your structure in a template and then use it with a parameter file.

 ```txt
 myproject.json
 myproject.parameters.json
 ```

-The two together can be deploy multiple environments.
+The two templates together can be deployed in multiple environments.
 You will change your parameter file depending on which environment you are deploying.

-We could want to deploy a VM or a Web application.
-Let's say, in that case that your development environment could required a smaller resource than your production environment.
-With ARM, it will be the same structure, the same code, except your parameter file will change the size of your VM or Web application.
+We might want to deploy a VM or a Web application.
+Let's say, your development environment requires a smaller resource than your production environment.
+With ARM, it will be the same structure, the same code, except your parameters in the file will change the size of your VM or Web application.

 Also, when you deploying resources on Azure, ARM will parallelize you deployment.
 It's really the fastest way to deploy.